2009/07/11: Camp among Cable Spools 73 km (Anzob Tunnel, Elev: 2,720 m, Length: 5,040 m)

 We stopped a few kilometres down from the tunnel, and had a bit of supper in a construction workers’ canteen made from an old Russian army truck.
 With the kindly canteen lady’s permission, we camped among some spools of steel cable.

-After breakfast with our kindly canteen lady, we got an early start down the pass …but soon came to a road block.
+After breakfast with our kindly canteen lady, we got an early start down the pass, but soon came to a road block.
 It was 7:30 a.m..
 A Chinese road crew fellow held a rope across the road to stop traffic.
 I addressed him in my broken Mandarin; he looked very pleased, lowered the rope, and waved us through.
-All the while, a woman was haranguing him in Russian, and he was studiously ignoring her.
-All I caught from her was vosim -eight.
+All the while, a woman was haranguing him in Russian, while he studiously ignored her.
+All I caught from her was vosim – eight.
 Later we learned that car traffic was held at that roadblock till 8:00 p.m., more than 12 hours after we had sailed through.
 We whizzed down a newly paved road with not a car in sight and glorious mountain scenery.
 We had to stop occasionally while crews (also Chinese) upgrading the power lines above, created rockfalls, and we had to weave around a paving crew.
-In a cafe in Aini, we met a Czech motorcyclist couple who had also been let through.
-Aini was like a parking lot of vehicles forced to wait till 8:00 p.m. to start the ascent to the tunnel.
+In a cafe in Ayni, we met a Czech motorcyclist couple who had also been let through.
+Ayni was like a parking lot of vehicles forced to wait till 8:00 p.m. to start the ascent to the tunnel.

 We got only occasional help with discipline from mother, who was busy cooking, bringing us tea, and nursing offspring number five.
 The wind didn’t drop, and we agreed to spend the night camped in their garden.
 We were sent to the shop with some of the kids to buy dinner ingredients, partly so the whole village would know that the family had foreign guests, which I think is good for their status.
 After dinner, we went to bed, explaining that we would try to leave at 4:00 a.m. to avoid heat and wind.